-Wet Floors.
-A Slip Hazard
+Wet Floors - A Slip Hazard

-One of the more common slips, trips and floor hazards associated with the office, warehousing, retail and hospitality industries are wet floors or wet rooms.
-A wet floor could be the result of a spill, a machine or tap malfunction or simply scheduled cleaning.
-Surfaces such as tiles, floor boards and even concrete can become significantly more dangerous when a fluid of some type has not been adequately cleaned up.
-Add to this stairs or escalators and you have all the ingredients for a workplace accident.
-Here's our top 5 tips to help you manage wet floors or wet rooms within your workplace.
+The most common slips, trips and floor hazards associated with the office, warehousing, retail and hospitality industries are wet floors or wet rooms.
+A wet floor could be the result of a spill, a breakage, a machine or tap malfunction or simply scheduled cleaning.
+Surfaces such as tiles, floor boards and concrete can become significantly more dangerous when a fluid has not been adequately cleaned up.
+Additionally tight spaces, low light, stairs or escalators can significantly contribute to the risk hazard

-3) Use matting where possible.
+3) Use industrial matting where possible.
 In constant wet areas such as public swimming pools or wet kitchens, a drainage or industrial anti slip mat may be the best form of slip prevention possible.
 If matting is not possible for whatever reason anti-slip tape or anti slip floor coating could be a suitable alternative.

-5) It probably seems obvious but when possible schedule your cleaning before or after your business hours.
+5)If possible schedule your cleaning before or after your business hours.
 Although in some industries this may not always be possible allowing as much time as possible for floors to dry reduces the chance of a wet floor accident.

 DISCLAIMER: All the information or advice on this page aims to be as accurate as we can reasonably make it.
 However, the information and advice is general and may not necessarily applicable to your specific business or workplace.
 If a topic relates to your business or workplace, you should make sure you do your own research on how applicable and relevant the information or advice is to your particular situation.